tom-pacheco-bcm/tabular/readme.md

 # tabular

-tabular is a simple text table output module
+Tabular is a module for simple table outputs with options for csv or plain text.

+## Usage

+Download the package:

+	go get github.com/tom-pacheco-bcm/tabular

-## Example
+### Example

 ```go
 package main